 BOOKS

-Vital Ontologies: The Facts of Life, Reconsidered (monograph, Columbia University Press, expected in 2025)
+Vital Ontologies: The Facts of Life, Reconsidered (monograph, Columbia University Press)

-Epigenesis: Critical Theory for the 21st Century, co-written with Claire Colebrook (Open Humanities Press/MIT, expected in 2025).
+Epigenesis: Critical Theory for the 21st Century, co-written with Claire Colebrook (Open Humanities Press/MIT).

 Theory at the End of the World: Thinking with Claire Colebrook, co-edited with Rachel Loewen Walker, Rick Elmore, Vernon Cisney, eds.
-(Columbia University Press, expected in mid-2025).
+(Columbia University Press).

 ARTICLES/CHAPTERS

-“Permacrisis, Statelessness, and the Extinction of Being,” in Theory at the End of the World: Thinking with Claire Colebrook (chapter, Columbia University Press, forthcoming 2026).
+“Permacrisis, Statelessness, and the Extinction of Being,” in Theory at the End of the World: Thinking with Claire Colebrook (Columbia University Press).

-“On the Fundamental Instability of Life,” and “The Afterlife of the (Laboratory) Planet: Posthumous Reflections,” in Michel Tibon-Cornillot’s The Laboratory Planet: Instability and the Disappearance ofIndustrialSocieties, translated by Taylor Adkins (Columbia University Press, expected in mid-2026).
+“On the Fundamental Instability of Life,” and “The Afterlife of the (Laboratory) Planet: Posthumous Reflections,” in Michel Tibon-Cornillot’s The Laboratory Planet: Instability and the Disappearance ofIndustrialSocieties, translated by Taylor Adkins (Columbia University Press).

 “From the Cradle to the Caves: Architectures of a New Humanity,” in John Drabinski, ed.
-The Cambridge Companion to Fanon (chapter, forthcoming 2026).
+The Cambridge Companion to Fanon (Cambridge University Press).

 PLANNED FUTURE PROJECTS: